 Will these devices prevent my digital clocks from blinking after an outage?

-No. Surge protection devices are designed to “stand by”, waiting to block any unusually high voltage.
+No. Surge protection devices are designed to “stand by,” waiting to block any unusually high voltage.
 They do not provide uninterruptible power.
-If a lightning strike somewhere downline causes a circuit breaker on the distribution line to trip momentarily then you will see your lights blink off for a moment while the circuit breaker resets.
+If a lightning strike somewhere downline causes a circuit breaker on the distribution line to trip momentarily, you will see your lights blink off for a moment while the circuit breaker resets.
 The surge protector will have protected your appliances for any possible voltage surge but not from the brief interruption of power.

-Only a uninterruptible power supply.
-(UPS) can step in to maintain the voltage during a “blink” or a brief outage.
-A UPS backup powersupply is highly recommended for your home computer, even your satellite receive or DVR.
+Only an uninterruptible power supply (UPS) can step in to maintain the voltage during a “blink” or a brief outage.
+A UPS backup powersupply is highly recommended for your home computer, your satellite receiver and DVR.
 Affordable models are available at office supply stores and online retailers.
 They are sold based on the load, or combined wattage, of the appliances they will power.
 Smaller models my provide uninterrupted power for just a few short minutes.
-More expensive units, with greater battery capacity, can power applianced longer.
-These units also have built in surge protection.
+More expensive units, with greater battery capacity, can power appliances longer.
+These units also have built-in surge protection.

 What does a surge arrestor do?

 A surge arrestor acts like a trapdoor to divert excess electrical energy (sometimes called over voltages, transients, or surges).
 Unwanted bursts of electricity are diverted to the trapdoor because it is a low-impedance path to ground.
 The trapdoor is a metal oxide varistor (MOV) which automatically activates when the voltage exceeds a certain level, safely diverting most of the excess energy to the ground.